cfn-modules/docs/README.md

 ## Getting started

 `cfn-modules` are installed and updated with the package manager [npm](https://www.npmjs.com/).
 The [module catalog](https://www.npmjs.com/org/cfn-modules) contains all available modules.
-Let's start with a simple example: An EC2 instance launched into an VPC.
+Let's start with a simple example: An EC2 instance launched into a VPC.

 > [Install Node.js 8.x](https://nodejs.org/) if `npm` is not installed on your system